StreamFinance-Protocol/klyra-docs/docs/api-methods/transactions/placing-orders.md

   const goodTilBlockTime = Math.floor(Date.now() / 1000) + 3600 // the unix timestamp the order expires at
   const reduceOnly = false; // if true, the order will only reduce the position size

-  const tx = await klyra.placeStopLossMarketOrder(
+  const tx: TxResponsePromise = await klyra.placeStopLossMarketOrder(
     subaccount,
     ticker,
     side,